csc301-winter-2020/team-project-15-kingsway_college_school/API_Guide.md

 #### /getPopularHashtags
 Returns a JSON object containing a list of recently used hashtags.
 Currently this is total usages.
-Ordered using a formula Alex Cann used with inspiration from Reddit's scoring.
+Ordered using  [Exponential Rolling Average](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) using timestamps as values when calculating score.
 Takes no parameters.

 ##### Response JSON schema
 ```JSON